Beer and Food Pairing Guide

 Why?
 Because just like wine, beer enhances the flavor of food, and food, in return, enhances the flavor of beer.

-How to Pair Beer and Food
+Ideas for Pairing Beer and Food

-- If you're planning a multi-course beer and food pairing, start with lighter beers first and progress to heavier, stronger beers.
+Start with lighter beers first and progress to heavier, stronger beers.

 Basic Beer Pairing Suggestions